digitalBeast/final-project/devel/README.md

 #a=air
 #f=fire
 #e=earth
+#Hidden in the code there is a way to get 1 free point.....you may need it but its up to you to figure it out.

 #Instructions for Running my Project
 #step 1 open a new file on python
 #step 2 copy and paste the code
 #step 3 select run module from the options menu
 #step 4 enjoy!

 import random